 3.5 Concluding the Investigation

-The Strategy Meeting will be reconvened to conclude the investigation.
-The same people will be invited and the same person will chair the meeting (usually the LADO).
+The LADO AMM will be reconvened to conclude the investigation.
+The same people will be invited and the same person will chair the meeting (chaired by the LADO).

-The purpose of the final Strategy Meeting is to agree on the outcome of the investigation and responsibilities for any further action including reporting on the matter to the Fostering Panel (in relation to foster carers) and/or considering whether a referral to the Disclosure and Barring Service is required.
+The purpose of the final LADO AMM is to agree on the outcome of the investigation and responsibilities for any further action including reporting on the matter to the Fostering Panel (in relation to foster carers) and/or considering whether a referral to the Disclosure and Barring Service is required.

 Note: as a 'regulated activity supplier', where an allegation has been substantiated or a member of staff has been dismissed, there is a legal duty to refer information to the DBS: staff who maybe social workers, health staff or psychologists, etc. or (support) teachers for the Agency will be referred to Social Work England, the HCPC or Teaching Regulation Agency (respectively).
 The employer is responsible for notifying regulatory bodies and making the referral to the DBS.